COVID-19 Vaccine Authorized For Kids Ages 5 to 11: What Parents Need to Know

-“Because of Delta, the number of children being infected either with or without symptoms is increasing,” Dr. Sude says.
+“Because of variants such as Omicron, the number of children being infected either with or without symptoms is increasing,” Dr. Sude says.
 “And any time an individual is infected with the virus, they are a potential source of infection—they can spread it to a more vulnerable person, and overall help to perpetuate a cycle of infection that could lead to yet another variant.”

 Simply put, from a public health standpoint, it will likely be impossible to gain sufficient control over the pandemic without including children in the vaccine program, Dr. Sude adds.